-(a) A statement that the authorized activity was done in accordance with the NWP authorization, including any general, regional, or activity-specific conditions;

-(b) A statement that the implementation of any required compensatory mitigation was completed in accordance with the permit conditions.
-If credits from a mitigation bank or in-lieu fee program are used to satisfy the compensatory mitigation requirements, the certification must include the documentation required by 33 CFR 332.3(l)(3) to confirm that the permittee secured the appropriate number and resource type of credits; and

-(c) The signature of the permittee certifying the completion of the activity and mitigation.

-The completed certification document must be submitted to the district engineer within 30 days of completion of the authorized activity or the implementation of any required compensatory mitigation, whichever occurs later.

-31. Activities Affecting Structures or Works Built by the United States.
-If an NWP activity also requires review by, or permission from, the Corps pursuant to 33 U.S.C.
+- (a) A statement that the authorized activity was done in accordance with the NWP authorization, including any general, regional, or activity-specific conditions: - (b) A statement that the implementation of any required compensatory mitigation was completed in accordance with the permit conditions.
+If credits from a mitigation bank or in-lieu fee program are used to satisfy the compensatory mitigation requirements, the certification must include the documentation required by 33 CFR 332.3(I)(3) to confirm that the permittee secured the appropriate number and resource type of credits; and - (c) The signature of the permittee certifying the completion of the activity and mitigation.
+The completed certification document must be submitted to the district engineer within 30 days of completion of the authorized activity or the implementation of any required compensatory mitigation, whichever occurs later. - 31.
+Activities Affecting Structures or Works Built by the United States.
+If an NWP activity also requires permission from the Corps pursuant to 33 U.S.C.
 408 because it will alter or temporarily or permanently occupy or use a U.S. Army Corps of Engineers (USACE) federally authorized Civil Works project (a "USACE project"), the prospective permittee must submit a pre-construction notification.
 See paragraph (b)(10) of general condition 32.
-An activity that requires section 408 permission and/or review is not authorized by an NWP until the appropriate Corps office issues the section 408 permission or completes its review to alter, occupy, or use the USACE project, and the district engineer issues a written NWP verification.
+An activity that requires section 408 permission is not authorized by NWP until the appropriate Corps office issues the section 408 permission to alter, occupy, or use the USACE project, and the district engineer issues a written NWP verification.